 Please click on each role to learn more.

 *Roles with CLDR are in orange, roles with CDS are in blue, roles with Camp Noah are in red.

 We are currently working on a systematic implementation model for child life specialists to respond locally to community emergencies and disasters.
-Current opportunities to participate locally are listed below.
+Current opportunities being developed to participate locally are listed below.
 Please click on each role to learn more.

 - Provide psychosocial support in the immediate and direct aftermath of disasters and traumatic experiences within your local community